 If you’ve been around my blog much, you know I personally don’t consume many grains or high carbohydrate foods.
 My stance on this has softened over the years as research increasingly shows health (and the ideal diet) is highly individual according to our genetics.
-Instead, I opt plenty of vegetables with seafood, moderate amount of grass-fed meats, vegetables, and the other healthy protein sources below.
+Instead, I opt plenty of vegetables with seafood, grass-fed meats, vegetables, and the other healthy protein sources below.

 Is Meat the Best Source of Protein?

 Without diving into all of the controversy, I will say: not all meat is healthy or a great choice for protein.
 The old saying “You are what you eat” rings true here.
 The confounding factor is that your dietary protein (meat) is what it eats, also.
 Besides the extra body fat caused by these grain foods, these poor animals get really large doses of toxins to store in this fat from all the pesticides, herbicides and antibiotics used on these grains.
 It’s just one reason why regenerative agriculture is so important.

 If grains are bad for us (and I suspect many modern ones are), it isn’t the best idea to eat a bunch of animals that have been fattened up on genetically modified corn or soybeans in an attempt to get health (according to Dr. Zach Bush in this podcast and other experts I’ve interviewed).

 Let’s look at beef for an example.
 Cows were meant to eat grass (they are ruminants).
 When cows do eat grass, they function largely without disease and when slaughtered, have over five times the nutrients of grain-fed cows.
 The problem is that cows who eat grass don’t gain weight and don’t sell for as much.
 In the name of fast profit, we have converted entire species of animals to diets they were not meant to eat.